ryantanlien/node-gcloud-deploy/README.md

 2. An understanding of how Docker works

 ## Deploying on Google Cloud Run with no Continous Deployment
-Lets say that you have an existing node application that you wish to deploy on Google Cloud.
+Lets say that you have an existing node application, preferably a microservice that you wish to deploy on Google Cloud.
 This node application can be containerized and deployed.

 I will be using the trivial Express Node.js server in the `app` directory as the deployment example.